w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 This applies directly as written and described in [Intent from Understanding Success Criterion 3.2.4](https://www.w3.org/WAI/WCAG22/Understanding/consistent-identification#intent), replacing “set of web pages” with “set of non-web documents” and “set of software programs”.

-With these substitutions, this success criterion would read:
+With these substitutions, it would read:

 (for non-web documents)

 **3.2.4 Consistent Identification:** Components that have the [same functionality](#dfn-same-functionality) within a <INS>**[[set of non-web documents](#set-of-documents)]**</INS> are identified consistently.

-(for programs)
+(for software programs)

 **3.2.4 Consistent Identification:** Components that have the [same functionality](#dfn-same-functionality) within a <INS>**[[set of software programs](#set-of-software-programs)]**</INS> are identified consistently.